Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 If for any reason the usage report cannot be uploaded to Amplify platform, the data are kept in memory and will be pushed at the next trigger interval.

-If the Traceability Agent is stopped while there are still remaining usage events to be sent, the report is saved on the disk where the Traceability Agent is located.
+If the Traceability Agent is stopped while there are remaining usage events to be sent, the report is saved on the disk where the Traceability Agent is located.
 The data will be sent to Amplify platform at the next Traceability Agent startup.

 ## Set up usage reporting in offline mode